Parrotia persica, Iron Tree: planting, pruning and care

 Sycoparrotia semidecidua Purple Haze

 (x) Sycoparrotia semidecidua 'Purple Haze' is a hybrid between Parrotia persica and Sycopsis sinensis.
-It is a large bush reaching 3 to 4 m in height with a 4 to 6 m spread, whose foliage and habit show intermediate characteristics between those of its two parents.
+It is a large bush reaching 3 to 4 m in height with a 4 to 6 m spread, whose foliage and habit display intermediate characteristics between those of its two parents.

 • Flowering time March to May